RakhaGalih/si_kipas/README.md

 # si_kipas
 🗺️ <b>"Si Kipas" - Your Tourism Information Catalog:</b>

-Discover the beauty of the South Sumatra West Coast with "Si Kipas" - your ultimate tourism companion.
+Discover the beauty of the southern coastal areas of West Sumatra with "Si Kipas" - your ultimate tourism companion.
 This app serves as a comprehensive catalog, storing valuable information about tourist attractions in the region.

 <br>